callihiggins/IMA-FE/16_nov2_day16/README.md

       * Wrap some of these inside of `<div>` tags.
 Assign an ID to at least two of your `<div>` tags.
       * Build three buttons that will run a function on click.
       * Add three empty divs to the bottom of your page with unique IDs.
-      * Now, create at least three functions that will run on click:
+      * Now, create at least three functions that will run on their respective button click:
         * How many of the same HTML elements are on the page.
 (For example, if you included 10 `<p>`  tags, it should return a statement that says something like, "There are 10 paragraph tags on this page.")
         * How many elements are inside of your first ID
         * How many elements are inside of your second ID